Strategic

 Project Overview

-Team: 1 Senior UX/UI Designer + 2 Junior-Level UX/UI Designers
+Team: 1 Senior UX/UI Designer + 2 Mid-Level UX/UI Designers

 Duration: Continuous collaboration over 6 months.